-- issues to insurers and intermediaries enforceable rules on AML/CFT obligations consistent with the FATF Recommendations, for matters which are not in law; - establishes guidance that will assist insurers and intermediaries to implement and comply with their respective AML/CFT requirements; and - provides insurers and intermediaries with adequate and appropriate feedback to promote AML/CFT compliance. - 22.2.1 Whilst the FATF requires the basic obligations of customer due diligence, record keeping and the reporting of suspicion to be set in law, the more detailed elements for technical compliance may be set in law or enforceable means.84 For the purpose of this standard these "enforceable means" are described as "enforceable rules". - 22.2.2 Enforceable rules are a document or mechanism that sets out enforceable AML/CFT requirements in mandatory language with sanctions for non-compliance and which are issued or approved by the supervisor. - 22.2.3 The supervisor should require insurers and intermediaries to take appropriate steps to identify, assess and understand their ML/FT risks (for customers, jurisdictions, countries or geographic areas; and products, services, transactions or delivery channels).
-The supervisor should also require insurers and intermediaries to manage and mitigate the ML/FT risks that have been identified. - 22.2.4 The supervisor should promote a clear understanding by insurers and intermediaries of their AML/CFT obligations and ML/FT risks.
-Examples of ways to achieve this are to engage with insurers and intermediaries and to provide information on supervision.
-This might include the supervisor providing guidance which gives assistance on issues covered under the relevant FATF Recommendations, including, as a minimum, possible techniques and methods to combat ML/FT and any additional measures that insurers and intermediaries could take to ensure that their AML/CFT measures are effective.
-Such guidance may not necessarily be enforceable
+- issues to insurers and/or intermediaries enforceable means on AML/CFT obligations consistent with the FATF Recommendations, for matters which are not in primary legislation; - establishes guidance that will assist insurers and/or intermediaries to implement and comply with their respective AML/CFT requirements; and - provides insurers and/or intermediaries with adequate and appropriate feedback to promote AML/CFT compliance. - 22.2.1 While the FATF Recommendations require the basic obligations of customer due diligence (CDD), record keeping and the reporting of suspicion to be set in primary legislation, the more detailed elements for technical compliance may be set in primary legislation or enforceable means (ie regulations, guidelines, instructions or other documents or mechanisms) that set out enforceable requirements in mandatory language with sanctions for non-compliance. - 22.2.2 In some jurisdictions the supervisor, while an AML/CFT competent authority, may not be empowered to issue enforceable means; in that case the supervisor should cooperate and coordinate with the relevant authority holding such power. - 22.2.3 The supervisor should require insurers and/or intermediaries to take appropriate steps to identify, assess and understand their ML/TF risks in relation to products (including services and transactions), geography, customers and delivery channels.
+The supervisor should also require insurers and intermediaries to manage and mitigate the ML/TF risks that have been identified. - 22.2.4 The supervisor should promote a clear understanding by insurers and intermediaries of their AML/CFT obligations and ML/TF risks.
+This may be achieved by engaging with insurers and intermediaries and by providing information on supervision.
+For example, the supervisor may provide guidance on issues covered under the relevant FATF Recommendations (as implemented in primary legislation or enforceable means) including possible techniques and methods to combat ML/TF and any additional measures that insurers and/or intermediaries could take to ensure that their AML/CFT measures are effective.
+Such guidance may not necessarily be enforceable but will assist insurers and/or intermediaries to implement and comply with AML/CFT requirements.